alphagov/spotlight/README.md

 ## Contributing

-For Javascript, follow the [styleguide](https://github.com/alphagov/styleguides/blob/master/js.md) (apart from the sections on gov.uk modules as we don't use these)
+For Javascript, follow the [styleguide](https://github.com/alphagov/styleguides/blob/master/js.md) (apart from the sections on GOV.UK modules as we don't use these)

 Functionality should work without Javascript where possible.